-Arizona county vaccinates residents after sewage spill from Mexico reaches residential areas
+Arizona county vaccinates residents after sewage spill in Mexico

 By Brittany Watson | Cronkite News